Have You Ever Showed Up to the Wrong Party?

 This was my horrific introduction to MuleSoft (except for the ’80s attire, of course).

-I had arrived at my first day of a new engagement completely prepared to start on a Xamarin project, having spent several hours of the prior week refreshing with some Pluralsight courses to prepare to make a great first impression on my new teammates and managers.
+I had arrived at my first day of a new engagement completely prepared to start on a Xamarin project, having spent the prior week refreshing my front-end skills with Pluralsight courses to prepare to make a great first impression on my new teammates and managers.
 I met my direct manager and a couple of the developers before being whisked off on a tour of the office.
 In an attempt at some small talk, I asked my tour guide about the Xamarin project.
 He looked puzzled but responded confidently.
 He told me that I was going to be on a team utilizing a technology called MuleSoft.
 It was at this very moment I realized that I have shown up to a 1920s Speakeasy Party dressed as MC Hammer.
 I, probably looking like a deer in headlights, responded, “MuleSoft???”

 Fast forward six months and I have gone from never hearing the name “MuleSoft” to wondering where it has been my entire development life.